-This article explores what causes feelings of guilt and the concept of accumulated or carried over guilt.
+This article will explore what causes guilt and throw light on the all-important concept of accumulated or carried over guilt.

 Guilt is an emotion that we experience when we do something that we consider to be ‘wrong’.
 Our perceptions of ‘right’ and ‘wrong’ comprise our values so when we do something that goes against our important values, we experience guilt.